Man Punches 18-Day-Old Son To Death Because He Was ‘Crying Too Much’

 The Pennsylvania man had initially lied that Baby Victoria had fallen out of bed as she slept.
 However, the medical report showed that the infant girl had three fractured ribs, a liver contusion, lacerated left kidney, bleeding behind the eyes, and a slew of bruises to the back and head.

-The former US Army truck driver eventually told police that he had punched his daughter with a closed fist, multiple times because she refused to go to sleep and kept on crying.
+The former U.S. Army truck driver eventually told police that he had punched his daughter with a closed fist multiple times because she refused to go to sleep and kept on crying.

 In a similar story by the Independent, Liam Deane caused the death of his two-day-old baby girl, after leaving her with “catastrophic brain injuries.”

-The 22-year-old was meant to take care of Baby Luna while her mother rested upstairs, but Deane lost control and pounded the little girl with his fists.
+The 22-year-old was charged with taking care of Baby Luna while her mother rested upstairs, but Deane lost control and allegedly pounded the little girl with his fists.
 The next day, he told the mother that the child had fallen and hit her head.

 Emergency responders noticed that Baby Luna’s injuries were not synonymous with the domestic incident.
 Investigators later proved that was indeed the case.